 Why These Voices Still Matter

-A great voice can comfort, break hearts, inspire hope.
-These singers gave us songs we remember forever.
+A great voice can comfort, break hearts, and inspire hope.
+These singers gave us songs we will remember forever.
 They shaped culture and moved people.
 They still matter when we hit play today.

 Final Thoughts

-Labeling one voice as the absolute best is near impossible.
+Labelling one voice as the absolute best is nearly impossible.
 Each name on this list holds a place because of unique skill, emotion and style.
 These singers span different times and places.
 They all taught us what true voice can do.